Lee Moorhouse

 Moorhouse (far right, back row) poses with Cayuse and Shahaptian delegates during a meeting with the Commissioner of Indian Affairs in Washington D.C.

-Lee Moorhouse (1850-1926) of Pendleton, Oregon, United States, was a photographer and an Indian agent for the Umatilla Indian Reservation.
-From 1888 to 1916, he produced over 9,000 images documenting urban, rural, and Native American life in the Columbia Basin, and particularly Umatilla County, Oregon.
+Lee Leander Moorhouse (1850–1926) was an American photographer and an Indian agent for the Umatilla Indian Reservation.
+From 1888 to 1916, he produced over 9,000 images documenting urban, rural, and Native American life in the Columbia Basin, and particularly Umatilla County, Oregon, and the city of Pendleton.

 Life

-Thomas Leander Moorhouse was born in Marion County, Iowa and as a child traveled along the Oregon Trail to Walla Walla, Washington with his family in 1861.
+Moorhouse was born in Marion County, Iowa, and as a child traveled along the Oregon Trail to Walla Walla, Washington with his family in 1861.
 As an adult, he worked as a miner, surveyor, rancher, businessman, civic leader, real estate operator, and insurance salesman.
 In addition to acting as an Indian agent, from 1879 to 1883 he served as an Assistant Adjutant General of the Third Brigade of the Oregon State Militia.